 The employer cannot therefore after the expiration of the probationary period decide to extend such period, nor can he thereafter decide to terminate the contract of employment without giving a valid reason for so doing and or complying with fair procedure.
-This is what the respondent did in this case.
+This is what the Respondent did in this case.

-The respondent allowed the applicant to carry on working, and after close to two months, following the expiration of the 'six month probationary period', it writes the applicant a letter, purporting to end her contract of employment, by not confirming her.
+The Respondent allowed the Applicant to carry on working, and after close to two months, following the expiration of the "six month probationary period", it writes the Applicant a letter, purporting to end her contract of employment, by not confirming her.

-The applicant was not subject to any fair procedure before losing her job.
+The Applicant was not subject to any fair procedure before losing her job.
 Neither was any reason proffered for the decision to terminate her contract of employment.
-Quite clearly the termination of the contract of employment of the applicant was procedurally and substantively unfair.
-(See Phirinyane v Spie Batignolles [1995] BLR 1, IC.
-I must stress here that the applicant having completed her probationary period was no longer subject to s 20(2) of the Employment Act.
-Consequently the respondent could not dismiss her without a valid reason.
+Quite clearly the termination of the contract of employment of the Applicant was procedurally and substantively unfair.
+(See Michael Phirinyane v Spie Batignolles IC.
+18/94).
+I must stress her that the Applicant having completed her probationary period was no longer subject to Section 20(2)

+of the Employment Act.
+Consequently the Respondent could not dismiss her without a valid reason.

-Although the respondent did not disclose the reason for terminating the applicant's contract of employment, from the circumstances and facts of this case, the inference is irresistible that she was dismissed because she refused to undergo an HIV test and I so find.
-This is so because the applicant was dismissed soon after advising the respondent that she would not undergo the HIV test.
-The absence of a reason for terminating the applicant's employment also supports the above conclusion.
+Although the Respondent did not disclose the reason for terminating the Applicant's contract of employment, from the circumstances and facts of this case, the inference is irresistible that she was dismissed because she refused to undergo an HIV test and I so find.
+This is so because the Applicant was dismissed soon after advising the Respondent that she will not undergo the HIV test.
+The absence of a reason for terminating the Applicant's employment also supports the above conclusion.